docsdevbr/symfony-doc-pt-br/controller.rst

 The controller is the ``number()`` method, which lives inside the controller class ``LuckyController``.

-This controller is pretty straightforward:
+This controller is quite simple:

 * *line 2*: Symfony takes advantage of PHP's namespace functionality to namespace the entire controller class.